sterrasa/journal-app/README.md

 - Cloudinary
 - Jest

-- to run the project you should setup .env variables- take a look in .emv.template example
+To run the project you should setup .env variables- take a look in .emv.template example

 # Sign In
 Google Sign and User Email Authentication with Firebase API